SAP/spartacus-docs/_pages/dev/coupons/coupon-component.md

 ---

 ## Intro
-Customers apply coupons to their orders in the cart page.
-Coupons are applied by entering coupon codes in the **Coupon** field and then clicking the **Apply** button.
-The coupons are represented by a box with the coupon codes below the **Coupon** field, and the applied coupon codes are displayed in the **Order Summary** section.
+Customers apply coupons in the cart page to get discounts for their orders.
+Coupons are applied by entering coupon codes in the **Coupon** field.
+The applied coupon codes will then display in the **Order Summary** section.

 ## Requirements
 The coupon component requires the following extensions to work: